 At Eisner & Gorin, LLP, an experienced Los Angeles domestic violence attorney at our law firm are well-versed in California domestic violence laws.
 Criminal defense lawyer, Dmitry Gorin, served a number of years as a Los Angeles County prosecutor and knows the complexity of the legal system from both perspectives.
 As a result of our expertise, our lawyers will implement aggressive representation, resulting in either complete dismissal of charges by prosecution or pleading down to a lesser charge.

 Our criminal defense lawyers are sensitive to the fact that a domestic violence conviction in Los Angeles may have harsh consequences on all aspects of your daily life.
 A criminal conviction may result in termination from your job or create a situation where you are unable to secure gainful employment in the future.
 The filing of a domestic violence protective order or a restraining order against you may have negative effects on a divorce or child custody case.
 Our attorneys have also represented many clients in allegations of child abuse and child endangerment.

-Contact our office for a free case evaluation by a Los Angeles domestic violence lawyer, call (877) 781-1570
+Contact our office for a free immediate response by a Los Angeles domestic violence lawyer, call (877) 781-1570

 Related Pages: Restraining Orders | Criminal Threats | Probation Violation